 The harbour has plenty of inexpensive P&D car parking, and at the bottom end of Heol Vaughan (about 300 yards to the west) there is a small free parking area just a short walk from the beach.
 A further free parking area can be found to the east, adjacent to the cycle path at Grid Ref : SN454003.
 Facilities include toilets ♿, cycle parking, plenty of seating, a cafe (west side of harbour) and catering vans in summer.

 Dogs are allowed at all times on the beaches.
 Signs warn against swimming and the danger of sandbanks and against swimming, but swimming is generally safe west of the harbour at high tide slack water.

-The village of Burry Port is a 5 minute walk away and has a railway station (Pembrey & Burry Port), supermarket, cafe, takeaways, a cycle shop and pubs.
+The village of Burry Port is a 5 minute walk away and has a railway station (Pembrey & Burry Port), a supermarket, a restaurant, takeaways, a bakers shop and pubs.